 Criteria Conformance level Remarks and Explanations 1.1.1 Non-text Content (Level A) All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below.
 Controls, Input: If non-text content is a control or accepts user input, then it has a name that describes its purpose.
 (Refer to Success Criterion 4.1.2 for additional requirements for controls and content that accepts user input.)
 Time-Based Media: If non-text content is time-based media, then text alternatives at least provide descriptive identification of the non-text content.
 (Refer to Guideline 1.2 for additional requirements for media.)
 Test: If non-text content is a test or exercise that would be invalid if presented in text, then text alternatives at least provide descriptive identification of the non-text content.
 Sensory: If non-text content is primarily intended to create a specific sensory experience, then text alternatives at least provide descriptive identification of the non-text content.
 CAPTCHA: If the purpose of non-text content is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the non-text content are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.
-Most images used in the Top Hat Web App are provided with appropriate alternative text.
-Exception: Presentation slides appear as informative images on the Classroom page and are missing alternative text.
+Most of the images have a meaningful alternative text description.
+Non-relevant or decorative images have "null" description and/or are inserted as a background image.
+Exceptions: Text alternative is missing for an informative image in the "Assigned - Test" page.
+Note: This guideline can be affected due to user generated content.